ernestchu/ernestchu.github.io/docs/src/courses/cse350-computer-network/chapter-1.md

 The above figure shows the physical path that data takes down a sending end system's protocol stack.
 Not all systems implement all the layers, take link-layer switches and routers for example, while the former implement layers 1 and 2, the latter implement layers 1 through 3.
 This means link-layers are lack of the ability to recognize IP address due to the absence of the network layer.
 Also, since nobody but the end systems have implemented the transport layer, it has no idea how the packets travel.
 It's crucial for the design of TCP and UDP.

 The figure also illustrates the concept of **encapsulation**.
 In every layer, the message is composed of two fields: **header field** and **payload field**.
 First, the header field may contains important information required by the receiver.
 And it's usually added by the current layer before passing **down**.
-Seconde, the payload field includes the data to be transfered and one or more headers from the **upper** layers.
+Second, the payload field includes the data to be transferred and one or more headers from the **upper** layers.
 Each layer **encapsulates** the upper headers and the data into the payload field and adds it's own header.
 The header is analogous to the information on a envelop like address, sender's name, etc. The payload is analogous to the mail inside the envelop.

-Just like mails, the receiver must fisrt check the envelop to ensure it's a mail for him.
+Just like mails, the receiver must first check the envelop to ensure it's a mail for him.
 Yet unlike mails, the receiving layer doesn't read the contents on the mail sheet.
 Instead, it passes **up** the entire payload field to the upper layers and keeps the first header to itself.

 ## Networks Under Attack